-My research agenda is to improve the security of the Internet by discovering and countering the emerging security challenges as the Internet continues to grow.
-My view is that the growth of the Internet will require more systems to become distributed, and the distributed nature will introduce fundamentally new security challenges like the ones I have found with my prior research.
-My research vision is to develop offense and defense techniques in order to secure the emerging attack surfaces and continue to leverage ideas from biology.
+My research agenda is to improve the security of the Internet and distributed network systems by discovering and countering the emerging security challenges.
+My view is that the growth of sophisticated computer systems will require more systems to become distributed, and the distributed nature will introduce new security challenges like the ones I have found with my prior research.
+My research vision is to systematically analyze, understand and develop offense and defense techniques in order to secure the emerging attack surfaces.

-Expanding research on security challenges of server chains.
+Expanding research on security challenges of distributed systems on the Web.

+The Web has an abundance of systems that operate in a distributed manner.
 The server-chain security challenges that have been shown by my prior research is the tip of the iceberg.
-In an effort to expose more of the iceberg, I plan to expand my research on the security challenges of server chains in three directions:
+In an effort to expose more of the iceberg, I plan to expand my research in the directions below: